DIJIT: A Robotic Head for an Active Observer: Experimental Results

+Once the binocular saccade mechanism is executed, it takes 12~ms to compute the new motor values for all four motors, two motors for each camera, using an AMD Ryzen 7 7700X 8-Core processor in the master computer.
+Then, the computed values for the two motors of the left camera, followed by the two motors of the right camera, are sequentially sent to the Teensy 4.0 microcontroller at 60~Hz, and the Teensy board sends these values to a PWM servo driver connected to the servo motors at 60~Hz.
+The right camera starts moving 33~ms after the left camera.
+After executing a saccade, the center of the ArUco marker is detected again for performance evaluation.

-We evaluate the saccade method using the left camera of DIJIT.
-To conform with the other methods to which we compare, we assume that the camera is fixated on the image center.
-In the experiments we conducted, an ArUco marker was placed in front of the camera view, and its center detected using OpenCV.
-After executing a saccade, the center of the ArUco marker was detected again for performance evaluation.
-To plan the next saccade, the location of the ArUco marker was changed with respect to the current camera view; hence, the start direction of the next saccade was the end direction of the current saccade.
+To plan the next saccade, the location of the ArUco marker was changed, and it was located in a new position in the field of view of both cameras.
+We conducted 175 trials in total, performing saccades in both cameras together in each trial.
+To include different scenarios, in 91 experiments, the cameras moved back to their home positions, where they were looking straight ahead, and started the next saccade from there.
+In the other 84 experiments, the start direction of the next saccade was the end direction of the current saccade.
 The placement of the ArUco marker was sampled such that the distribution of the target eccentricities would be similar to that of humans.
-Specifically, 58\% of the saccades were within 6$^\circ$ of the image center, 33\% between 6$^\circ$ and 12$^\circ$, and 9\% between 12$^\circ$ and 18$^\circ$.
+Specifically, 58\% of the saccades were within 6$^\circ$ of the image center, 27\% between 6$^\circ$ and 12$^\circ$, and 15\% larger than 12$^\circ$.
+The largest saccades were 19.08$^\circ$ and 18.41$^\circ$ in the left and right cameras, respectively.
 This distribution approximates the distribution of human saccade amplitudes, as described in~\cite{tatler_long_2006}.
+The amplitude of a saccade is the angular distance between the target point and the image center.